MVX-star/GeoFS-After-Dark/README.md

 >IMPORTANT: You will have to do this manually every time you open GeoFS.
 Tampermonkey is recommended since you do not have to do it every time.

 # GeoFS: After Dark — Update Log
-> ✨ v1.1 — A New Name
+>  v1.1 — A New Name

 We’ve officially rebranded!
 Welcome to GeoFS: After Dark

-> 🔧 v1.2 — Control & Convenience
+>  v1.2 — Control & Convenience

 NEW Brightness Control and
 Fine-tune lighting to boost visibility, especially when you are on the ground.
 Including a New Search Bar.
 Instantly find time zones for cities around the world.

-> 🌆 v1.3 — City Lights Reimagined
+>  v1.3 — City Lights Reimagined

 Region-Based Lighting Colors.
 Cities now glow with unique tones depending on their region.
 Experience warm amber/orange lights and cool white/blue hues for a more realistic night world

-> 🔧 v1.4 — Removed Brightness Slider
+>  v1.4 — Removed Brightness Slider

 The brightness slider was removed due to breaking the region-based lighting function.

+>  v1.5 — Added 100 More Cities to each continent(s)

+The more the merrier

 This is a visual-only add-on focused on atmosphere and realism.
 No impact on gameplay mechanics.